danny8376/rubygems-mirror-lite/README.md

 ## Usage

-You may want to switch some dedicated user first.
+You may want to switch a dedicated user first.

     $ sudo su mirror_user